 - Princeton University

 Students earning a major in physics at Cedarville have chosen a number of different career routes.
-About one-third go to graduate school to receive either an M.S. or Ph.D. degree; one-third choose to teach middle or high school to train the next generation of scientists; the last third choose careers in either the military or at private companies.
+About one-third go to graduate school to receive either an MS or PhD degree; one-third choose to teach middle or high school to train the next generation of scientists; the last third choose careers in either the military or private companies.

 Placement SuccessWe’re proud of our successful graduates!
-100% of recent graduates from the Department of Science and Mathematics were employed or in graduate school within six months of graduation.
+100% of recent graduates from the School of Science and Mathematics were employed or in graduate school within six months of graduation.

 Opportunities to Learn Outside the Classroom

 Collaborative Experiences — Collaboration between the science programs at Cedarville is highly encouraged.
 As a result, you can choose to double major in physics and mathematics, as well as other disciplines.